opencast/appkit/README.md

 To work on appkit or test patches locally (i.e. whenever you can't use NPM releases), you can include like this:

 - In your local `appkit` directory run `npm link` (`sudo` likely required)
-- In the apps directory, run `npm link @opencast/appkit`
+- In the directory of the app you want to use appkit with,, run `npm link @opencast/appkit`

 This essentially just does `ln -s /path/to/appkit /path/to/app/node_modules/@opencast/appkit`, i.e. create a symbolic link.
 Whenever you run `npm ci` or `npm install` in the app's directory, that link is overwritten and replaced with the NPM version of appkit; then you have to run the second command `npm link @opencast/appkit` again.